MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ### I don't see the "Microsoft Edge site lists" option in the "Org settings" page on Microsoft 365 Admin Center.
 Why is that?

 The experience will be available when rollout completes by mid-December.
-While the experience is rolling out, you will need to opt in to view this experience in the Microsoft 365 Admin Center.
+While the experience is rolling out, you'll need to opt in to view this experience in the Microsoft 365 Admin Center.
 You must be a global admin in Microsoft 365 to opt in.

 You can use the following steps to opt in: